 If you’re looking to catch a new blockbuster or awards-season contender, this five-screen throwback is a nice alternative to those maddening multiplexes.
 Crowds are noticeably more respectful, and retro touches like prescreening announcements to turn off your pagers and refrain from smoking add to the old-school charm.
 On certain days and times, admission is reduced to seven bones (Tue, Thu all day; Mon, Wed, Fri until 5pm). $10, seniors and children $7; 3D admission $12, children $9; Tue, Thu (except special occasions) $7; Mon, Wed, Fri until 5pm $7.Read more

 In 2011, Lincoln Center unveiled this ahead-of-the-curve project.
 The center is split into two super-stylish theaters, plus an 87-seat amphitheater that boasts the largest plasma screen in the world.
-Heavyweight directors such as Pedro Almodóvar and Oliver Stone have stopped by to talk shop; microbudget indies, cool retrospectives, and critically acclaimed international films and docs round out the programming. $13; students, seniors and children $9; members $8.
+Heavyweight directors such as Pedro Almodóvar and Oliver Stone have stopped by to talk shop; microbudget indies, cool retrospectives, and critically acclaimed international films and docs round out the programming. $14; students, seniors and children $11; members $9.

 This cinephile haven has arguably the best roster of classic films in town—it’s almost as if the Criterion Collection opened its own theater.
 Many of FF’s revival screenings are presented in spiffy new prints and are occasionally introduced by the stars (Something Wild’s Carroll Baker appears Sat 19 at 4:40pm).
 The lineup of new international indies is top-notch, too.
 If you view moviegoing as a nonchatty—or even solo—endeavor, this is the place for you.
-If you like butter on your popcorn, however, you’re out of luck: FF’s Orville Redenbacher kernels, delicious as they are, come sans the greasy stuff. $12.50, seniors (Mon–Fri before 5pm) and members $7.50.Read more
+If you like butter on your popcorn, however, you’re out of luck: FF’s Orville Redenbacher kernels, delicious as they are, come sans the greasy stuff. $13, seniors (Mon–Fri before 5pm) and members $7.50.Read more

 This Village standout hosts a wide variety of offerings on its five screens: new shorts and indies, stoner-friendly midnight movies (Eraserhead, The Big Lebowski), and classic and foreign-film retrospectives.
-The series here are typically stellar, but our favorite is Stranger than Fiction, which brings docs, their directors and, occasionally, their subjects to the theater on most Tuesday evenings. $13.50, IFC members $8.50, seniors and children 12 and under $9.50.
+The series here are typically stellar, but our favorite is Stranger than Fiction, which brings docs, their directors and, occasionally, their subjects to the theater on most Tuesday evenings. $14, IFC members $9, seniors and children 12 and under $10.

 While promoting the reopening of Astoria’s ginormous homage to the silver screen in 2011, film curator David Schwartz described heading into the 267-seat theater as “entering a spaceship and going on a voyage.”
 We’re hard-pressed to characterize the trippy, almost podlike space any better.
 Moving Image manages to land some big gets for Q&As (such as Lincoln scribe Tony Kushner) and programs an intriguing mix of cutting-edge world and experimental cinema, classics (sometimes in that rarely screened, beautiful 70-millimeter format) and New York premieres. $12, seniors and students $9, children 3–12 $6, members and children under 3 free.Read more